UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 In the pop-up, an overview of the services to deploy is given, together with the information to which service task they belong and how they are bound to the workflow.
 Click on ``Upload CSARs`` to upload the CSARs containing the deployment models to the [OpenTOSCA Container](https://github.com/OpenTOSCA/container), a TOSCA-compliant deployment system.
-Wait until the upload process terminates and the next step is displayed in the pop-up:
+Wait until the upload process terminates, and the next step is displayed in the pop-up:

 ![Modeler CSAR Upload Completed](./docs/modeler-upload-completed.png)